Sundre man found dead at McDonald's, coworker charged with first-degree murder

 CTV News has learned both the victim and the accused were on shift at the time of the death, but no customers or witnesses were in the restaurant at the time.

-In addition, CTV News has learned it's believed the crime was planned and deliberate, with no gang or drug ties suspected at this time.
+In addition, CTV News has learned it's believed the crime was not connected to gangs or drugs.

 RCMP say the accused was arrested near the crime scene and is fully cooperating.